 Return trip to the UK and Ireland

-Disclaimer: the coronavirus has had a major impact on travel to Vietnam and is expected to continue to do so for the foreseeable future.
-Coronavirus measures can change rapidly and although this page has been carefully compiled, it is not possible to guarantee that all information is complete and entirely accurate at all times.
+Disclaimer: COVID-19 measures can change rapidly and although this page has been carefully compiled, it is not possible to guarantee that all information is complete and entirely accurate at all times.
 Please check with your airline, travel agent or tour operator before making any travel plans.